asterbot/asterbot.github.io/blogs/sleep_sort/index.md

 ![Screenshot of 4chan thread](./img/image.png)

-The main idea is that you sleep for the amount of time represented by the item in the array.
+The main idea is that you sleep for the amount of time represented by the item in the array, and you do this for every single item in the array concurrently (by shoving them into background processes).
 So the smaller elements get in the result faster, and hence in sorted order!

 Converting the bash code to pseudocode, this is what it roughly translates to: